MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 This module installs in **\ProgramFiles (x86)\Microsoft Azure Information Protection** and adds this folder to the **PSModulePath** system variable.
 The .dll for this module is named **AIP.dll**.

-As with the RMSProtection module, the current release of the AIP module has the following limitations:
+As with the RMSProtection module, the current release of the AzureInformationProtection module has the following limitations:

 - You can unprotect Outlook personal folders (.pst files), but you cannot currently natively protect these files or other container files by using this PowerShell module.